DuPractice/quant2-labs-spring2025/README.md

-### DS-GA 1015 Intro to Quantitative Political Analysis II Spring 2024
+### POL-GA 1015 Intro to Quantitative Political Analysis II Spring 2024

 Materials for the lab component of  DS-GA 1251 Intro to Quantitative Political Analysis II (Spring 2024) can be found here.